Continued from WEEK 1 and WEEK 2…

-The ocean-withdrawal gloom quickly departed as we climbed into the Sierras.
+The ocean-withdrawal gloom was heavy as we left the coast and climbed into the Sierras.
 However, with their massive lodgepole pines and spotless white snowfields, we quickly remembered that there are many other beautiful places in our world other than the ocean.
 The higher we got, the more abundantly clear it became that we would have trouble finding a campsite on one of the many forest service roads due to the record snowfall still tenaciously clinging to the earth.
 We got as far as Kirkwood and made the executive decision to pull over for a snowball fight and ditch camping in favor of an extra night in Tahoe.

 Any second thoughts about leaving the coast quickly evaporated upon seeing Lake Tahoe.
 Royal blue and ringed with blindingly white snow-capped peaks, it truly is something to behold.
 We checked into the Hyatt Regency Lake Tahoe in Incline Village, enjoyed a quick happy hour at the well-appointed club lounge and hit the pool.